nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe today inaugurated the Clinical Training and Research Block at the Jaffna University’s Faculty of Medicine, the President’s Media Division (PMD) said.

 Built at a cost of Rs.
 942 million, this is the first new construction at the university in 46 years, according to the PMD.

+Addressing the inauguration of the Clinical Training and Research Block at the Medical Faculty of Jaffna University, President Wickremesinghe said the Jaffna Hospital would be upgraded as a national hospital soon to ensure an excellent health system in the North.

 ◼️